huggingface/transformers/docs/source/model_doc/transformerxl.rst

 Overview
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The Transformer-XL model was proposed in
-`Transformer-XL: Attentive Language Models Beyond a Fixed-Length Context <https://arxiv.org/abs/1901.02860>`__
+The Transformer-XL model was proposed in `Transformer-XL: Attentive Language Models Beyond a Fixed-Length Context
-by Zihang Dai*, Zhilin Yang*, Yiming Yang, Jaime Carbonell, Quoc V. Le, Ruslan Salakhutdinov.
+<https://arxiv.org/abs/1901.02860>`__ by Zihang Dai, Zhilin Yang, Yiming Yang, Jaime Carbonell, Quoc V. Le, Ruslan
-It's a causal (uni-directional) transformer with relative positioning (sinusoïdal) embeddings which can reuse
+Salakhutdinov.
+It's a causal (uni-directional) transformer with relative positioning (sinusoïdal) embeddings which can
-previously computed hidden-states to attend to longer context (memory).
+reuse previously computed hidden-states to attend to longer context (memory).
+This model also uses adaptive softmax
-This model also uses adaptive softmax inputs and outputs (tied).
+inputs and outputs (tied).

 The abstract from the paper is the following: